santolucito/santolucito.github.io/ggu/music/index.md

 ### Max programming

-We can create these in Max, and listen to them.
+We can create these waves in Max, and listen to them.
 [This patch](/ggu/music/samples/waveDemo.maxpat) plays a triangle wave, a sawtooth wave, and a sine wave.

 There are two kinds of cords in Max, green for signals (repeated numbers) and grey for discrete data (single numbers).

+When using signals, we will need some new objects.
+Look at the help files for the following

+- cycle~
+- *~
+- +~
+- buffer~
+- groove~

 ### Homework